 U.S. says Sime Darby Plantation products no longer produced with forced labour

-KUALA LUMPUR (Reuters) - U.S. customs authorities have determined that palm oil products made by Malaysian firm Sime Darby Plantation were no longer produced with forced labour, according to a notice on the U.S. Federal Register on Thursday.
+KUALA LUMPUR (Reuters) - U.S. customs authorities said palm oil products made by Sime Darby Plantation were no longer produced with forced labour, in a sign that a two-year import ban on the Malaysian firm will soon be lifted.

-Goods made by Sime Darby Plantation have been blocked from entering the United States since 2020 over suspected abusive labour practices.
-Last year, U.S. Customs and Border Protection (CBP) said it had sufficient information that the firm used "forced labour" and the goods were subject to seizure.
+Goods made by Sime Darby Plantation, the world's largest palm oil company by land size, have been blocked by the U.S. Customs and Border Protection (CBP) from entering the United States since December 2020 over suspected abusive labour practices.

 In response, Sime Darby Plantation appointed an ethical trade consultancy to audit its facilities, and last year set aside about $20 million to compensate current and former migrant workers who paid recruitment fees to secure jobs at the firm.

-CBP, citing additional information it had received, said on Thursday it had now "determined that the products were no longer being mined, produced, or manufactured wholly or in part with the use of convict, forced, or indentured labor by the Sime Darby Plantation".
+In a notice published for public inspection on the U.S. Federal Register website on Thursday, CBP said it had now "determined that the products were no longer being mined, produced, or manufactured wholly or in part with the use of convict, forced, or indentured labor by Sime Darby Plantation", citing additional information it had received.

-The CBP did not state what evidence it had received or whether the ban on the firm's imports had been lifted.
+The CBP did not specify what evidence it had received or whether the ban on the firm's imports had been lifted.
 The agency did not immediately respond to a request for comment.

 Sime Darby said it was aware of the U.S. notice.